 Walk around The Grove

 I think The Grove is the perfect place for people watching, shopping, and dining.
 There’s even a Dominique Ansel Bakery, which we discovered when we were in New York, and in my opinion makes the best lattes!
 We strolled around the shops and their really cool Farmers Market.
-Since it was a weekend it was crowded but very festive with fun fall activities and decorations all around.
+It was crowded over the weekend but very festive with fun fall activities and decorations.

 Savor the nightlife at these hotspots

 We went to dinner at Tesse, a modern French-American restaurant located on Sunset Blvd in West Hollywood.
 The restaurant serves food family-style and recommends 3-4 plates per person, but honestly that was enough for the two of us!
 Definitely order the bone marrow spaghetti - it was so good and just melted in my mouth!